MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringbufferadvancenextpacket.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Increments the NextIndex value of the ring buffer and then returns a pointer to the net packet at the new NextIndex value.
+Increments the NextIndex value of the ring buffer and then returns a pointer to the packet at the new NextIndex value.

 Syntax
 ------